Creating a safe future for New Mexico.

 1.9x

-Higher than the National Average, Age-Adjusted Firearm Injury Rate, 2021
+1.9x Higher than the U.S., Age-Adjusted Firearm Death Rate, 2022

 During National Gun Violence Awareness Month, the New Mexico Department of Health reminds New Mexicans of simple ways to be a responsible gun owner and how to protect individuals and families from injury.
 This educational effort works in conjunction with State programs addressing issues linked to gun violence, from substance misuse and behavioral health to the justice system and law enforcement.